The 5 Best Ways to Anchor a Canopy for High Winds (Whether on Sand and Soil or Concrete)

 Your custom pop-up canopy looks a lot better on the ground than it does in a tree.

-Kidding aside, figuring out the best way to anchor a canopy is a serious topic.
+Kidding aside, figuring out the best way to anchor a canopy is one of the most common pop-up tent problems we see asked about on the internet.
 You want to protect your investment from becoming damaged or possibly damaging something (or someone!) nearby when there are heavy winds in the forecast.

-As a U.S. manufacturer of some of the most durable pop-up tents on the market, we know a thing or two about canopy anchors.
+As a U.S. canopy tent manufacturer of some of the most durable pop-up tents on the market, we know a thing or two about canopy anchors that we know you'll find helpful.
 Whether you’re setting up on the beach or wondering how to anchor a canopy on concrete, here are some of the best canopy anchor ideas to use at your next event.

 You have plenty of options when it comes to ballasting a canopy tent.
 These are some of the most common ways to weigh down a 10x10 pop-up canopy and larger sizes:

-If you’re setting up on grass, gravel, or dirt, you can’t go wrong with heavy-duty tent stakes and some well-tied slip knots.
-We like this method of anchoring so much that we actually include a stake kit, complete with guy straps, with all of our MONARCHTENTs.
+If you’re setting up on grass, gravel, or dirt, you'll be able to use heavy-duty tent stakes and some well-tied slip knots.
+We like this method of anchoring so much that we actually include a stake kit, complete with guy straps, with all of our custom pop-up tent models.
 Connect the guy straps to each upper corner of the tent’s frame and anchor it to the stake at a 45-degree angle for maximum stability.

-When you’re dealing with larger frame tents installed on concrete, you need a heavier anchoring solution, like water barrels.
+When you’re dealing with larger canopy structures such as semi-permanent frame tents installed on concrete, you need a heavier anchoring solution, like water barrels.
 The water barrels that TentCraft sells, when filled, weigh 660 lbs.
-That means a water barrel on each corner gives you more than 2,600 lbs. of anchoring support.
+That means a water barrel on each corner gives you more than 2,600 lbs. of anchoring support!

 Water barrels can get a bad rap to the point where some tent sellers, including some of our competitors, won't even sell them out of fear they will tip over and make a huge mess and cause damage.
 TentCraft water barrels are different, though.
 Most water barrel anchors, like the ones you can purchase at Home Depot, require you to attach your tent only to the top of the barrel.
 Our patented design, though, calls for the straps to go all the way to the bottom of the barrel — through the water — through the metal loop that's positioned in the middle of the bottom of the barrel and back up again.
 This provides for a much more stable anchor.